 In a Southern German Potato Salad, the dressing is made from bacon drippings and vinegar.
 In an American Potato Salad, the dressing is largely mayonnaise based.
 They are both equally delicious!

 What is German Potato Salad called in German?

 Kartoffelsalat is the name of German Potato Salad in the German language.

-Storage of Leftovers: When chilling, you can simply cover the bowl in plastic wrap and place it in the fridge.
-For longer term storage, this salad should be stored in an airtight container in the refrigerator.
+When chilling, you can simply cover the bowl in plastic wrap and place it in the fridge.
+For longer term storage, this salad should be stored in an airtight container in the refrigerator for up to 4 days.
 Since it can be enjoyed cold, no reheating is required.

 If you like this recipe, you may be interested in these other delicious German inspired recipes:

 Watch the video below where Rachel will walk you through every step of this recipe.
 Sometimes it helps to have a visual, and we’ve always got you covered with our cooking show.
 You can find the complete collection of recipes on YouTube, Facebook Watch, or our Facebook Page, or right here on our website with their corresponding recipes.

 Very close to my moms passed down family recipe.
 Use regular potatoes, boil whole, peel and cut into bite sized chunks.
 Substitute brown horseradish mustard for the Dijon.
 Add dill pickle relish to taste.
 (Mom always diced Claussen dill pickles for a better flavor.)

 It tastes great and authentic, thank you!
 But don’t kid yourself – prep is no 10 minutes.